kubevirt/kubevirt/docs/devel/virtual-machine.md

 The controller is responsible for watching the change in the registered virtual machines and update the state of the system.
-It is also responsible for creating new VirtualMachineInstance when the `running` is set to `true`.
+It is also responsible for creating new VirtualMachineInstance when a fitting `runStrategy` is specified.
 Moreover the controller attaches the `metadata.OwnerReference` to the created VirtualMachineInstance.
 With this mechanism it can link the VirtualMachine to the VirtualMachineInstance and show combined status.